AbdulkarimMziya/E---Learning-Project/README.md

 ## Usage

-Locate the index.html file undur the 'dist' directory and dislpay using live server.
+Locate the `index.html` file under the `dist` directory and dislpay using live server.

 ## Authors